The Inter Faith Service has traditionally been an integral part of the

 serves as advisor to Jack Harrison, the coordinator of this event.

-at the Veterans Monument and Flagpole, Alameda Avenue and Northern Boulevard.
+Laying Ceremony at the Veterans Monument and Flagpole, Alameda Avenue

 |